 Session organizers seeking participants for their proposed panels, roundtables, meetings, or seminars may list their proposed session topics on the AJS website, along with their contact information.
 Those interested in joining one of the sessions may contact the organizer directly about submitting a proposal.
-For more information, go to www.ajsnet.org/session.htm.
-The page includes instructions on how to submit a proposed topic and contact a session organizer.
+Likewise, papers seeking sessions may list their proposed topic and contact information.
+Those interested in organizing a session around one of the paper proposals may contact the author.
+For more information, go to www.ajsnet.org/ideas14.htm.
+The page includes instructions on how to submit a proposed topic and contact a session organizer/paper author.

 J. The Evaluation Process

-Proposals will first be sent for review to the Division Coordinator, who is an expert in the field and has been appointed by the Vice-President for Program.
-Division Coordinators evaluate proposals, for both individual presentations and pre-formed panels, on the basis of several criteria, including contribution to the field, originality, methodology, and clarity of expression.
-When evaluating an individual proposal, coordinators will recommend either acceptance or rejection.
+Proposals will first be sent for review to the Division Chair or Division Co-chairs.
+The Division Chairs, who are experts in the field, are appointed by the Vice-President for Program.
+Division Chairs evaluate proposals, for both individual presentations and pre-formed panels, on the basis of several criteria, including contribution to the field, originality, methodology, and clarity of expression.
+When evaluating an individual proposal, chairs will recommend either acceptance or rejection.
 If recommending acceptance, they will then try to place the proposal in a session with other individual submissions.
-Division Coordinators also evaluate session proposals and make recommendations for acceptance or rejection.
+Division Chairs also evaluate session proposals and make recommendations for acceptance or rejection.

-Division Coordinators then rank all the sessions (both those submitted as panels and those the coordinators have created) that it has recommended accepting.
-The Program Committee, a multi-disciplinary panel of experts in Jewish Studies, meet in early June to review the recommendations of Division Coordinators and make final decisions.
+Division Chairs then rank order the sessions they have recommended accepting.
+This includes both pre-formed sessions and sessions the chairs formed out of individual papers submitted.
+The Program Committee, a multi-disciplinary panel of experts in Jewish Studies, meets in late May/early June to review these recommendations and make final decisions.
 Other senior scholars in the field may also assist in this final review process.
 Their names will be posted online once they have been selected.
 The Program Committee takes into consideration topics covered by all the divisions, as well as the limitations of time and space.
-Taking into account the entire gamut of proposed papers and sessions across divisions, the Program Committee attempts to find a place for individual papers that the Division Coordinators accepted but could not place into sessions.
+Taking into account the entire gamut of proposed papers and sessions across divisions, the Program Committee attempts to find a place for individual papers that the Division Chairs accepted but could not place into sessions.

 of page >>

 The AJS will screen a select number of short and feature-length films at the conference.
-If you would like to suggest a film for screening or submit a film for consideration, please contact Professor Lawrence Baron (San Diego State University), chair of the Conference Film Committee, at email@example.com.
+If you would like to suggest a film for screening or submit a film for consideration, please contact Professor Olga Gershenson (University of Massachusetts Amherst), chair of the Conference Film Committee, at Gershenson@judnea.umass.edu.

 B. AJS Honors Its Authors

-The AJS invites its members who have published books in Jewish Studies and related fields in 2013 to submit their book information for listing in a special brochure, to be shared with conference attendees at a coffee reception in honor of AJS authors on Monday, December 16, 2013.
-Authors, who must be AJS members, will be asked to submit information about their book to an online submission form, which will me made available this summer.
+The AJS invites its members who have published books in Jewish Studies and related fields in 2014 to submit their book information for listing in a special brochure, to be shared with conference attendees at a coffee reception in honor of AJS authors on Monday, December 15, 2014.
+Authors, who must be AJS members, should submit information about their book into the online submission form (available soon!).

-The AJS will host a digital media workshop at the conference, where scholars may present research projects, research tools, teaching tools, and other born-digital projects.
+The AJS will host a workshop at the conference, where scholars may present research projects, research tools, teaching tools, and other digital projects.
 The workshop will be informal and interactive, with several digital monitors stationed in one room, allowing presenters to share their projects with small groups as people circulate from station to station.
-This workshop is meant to share innovative work in the digital humanities being conducted by AJS members, as well as to encourage Jewish Studies scholars to mentor eachother in the incorporation of digital media into their teaching and research.
-Members interested in participating in the Digital Media Workshop should submit a proposal through the online submission form.
-Please note that only open-access and non-profit digital research projects and tools will be considered for the Digital Media Workshop.
+This workshop is intended to share innovative work in the digital humanities conducted by AJS members, as well as to encourage Jewish Studies scholars to mentor eachother in the incorporation of digital media into their teaching and research.
+Members interested in participating in the Jewish Studies and Digital Humanities Workshop should submit a proposal through the online submission form.
+Please note that only open-access and non-profit digital research projects and tools will be considered for the workshop.

 of page >>

-For presenters, chairs, discussants, and respondents, full payment of both membership dues and the advance conference registration fee is part of the submission process.
+For presenters, chairs, moderators, discussants, and respondents, full payment of both membership dues and the advance conference registration fee is part of the submission process.
 This requirement is to ensure the highest level of commitment to presenting at the conference if your proposal is accepted.
 Click here for the AJS Refund policy.
-Other attendees may pre-register until 5:00 p.m., November 15, 2013 via the AJS website.
-Thereafter registration will take place on-site at the Sheraton Boston.
+Other attendees may pre-register until 5:00 p.m., November 14, 2014 via the AJS website.
+Thereafter registration will take place on-site at the Baltimore Hilton.
 Attendees must display badges at all times for admission to conference sessions and the book exhibit.
 Program books will be distributed on site at the conference hotel to all participants.
 A downloadable pdf of the program book will be available on the AJS website in early November.
 Those wishing to have the program book mailed to them first-class in advance of the conference may order one for $10.00 on the AJS website.

 of page >>

-The Sheraton Boston has extended the AJS an extraordinary rate of $129.00 per room, single and double occupancy, not including taxes, with a limited number of rooms for students at $119.00.
-Reservations can be made by calling the Sheraton reservations line at 1-888-627-7954; it is very important for your reservation to be included in the AJS room block, so please make sure to ask for the Association for Jewish Studies rate.
+The Baltimore Hilton has extended the AJS an extraordinary rate of $119.00 per room, single and double occupancy, not including taxes, with a limited number of rooms for students at $109.00.
+Reservations can be made by calling the Hilton reservations line at 1-800-HILTONS; it is very important for your reservation to be included in the AJS room block, so please make sure to ask for the Association for Jewish Studies rate.

-Kosher meals will be catered by Catering by Andrew, under the supervision of the Vaad Harabonim.
-We look forward to having many attendees dining together throughout the conference, and especially at the Gala Banquet on Sunday, December 15, 2013.
-All meal reservations must be made by November 15, 2013.
+Kosher meals will be catered by Catering by Alan Weiss, under the supervision of Star K of Baltimore.
+We look forward to having many attendees dining together throughout the conference, and especially at the Gala Banquet on Sunday, December 14, 2014.
+All meal reservations must be made by November 14, 2014.

 of page >>